In the case of DoubleVerify Holdings Inc. (NYSE: DV), what's next? - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 12 analysts.
+12 analysts predict $102.03M in revenue for the current quarter.
 It ranges from a high estimate of $102.3M to a low estimate of $101.4M.
 As of the current estimate, DoubleVerify Holdings Inc.’s year-ago sales were $76.52M, an estimated increase of 33.30% from the year-ago figure.

 A total of 12 analysts have provided revenue estimates for DV’s current fiscal year.
 The highest revenue estimate was $444.3M, while the lowest revenue estimate was $440.54M, resulting in an average revenue estimate of $442.43M.
 In the same quarter a year ago, actual revenue was $332.74M, up 33.00% from the average estimate.
 Based on 12 analysts’ estimates, the company’s revenue will be $554.84M in the next fiscal year.
 The high estimate is $561.5M and the low estimate is $543.9M.
 The average revenue growth estimate for next year is up 25.40% from the average revenue estimate for this year.